Future-Power-Networks/Simplus-Grid-Tool/README.md

 ## Quick Start

 Copy the repository (download all codes) into your PC, and run "InstallSimplexPS.m".
-That's it!
+That's all!

 ## Contact